KasparEtter/ef1p/pages/email/email.md

 It's basically a whitelisted [web framework](https://en.wikipedia.org/wiki/Web_framework).
-As with [email markup](#email-markup), you have to [register yourself as a sender](https://amp.dev/documentation/guides-and-tutorials/start/email_sender_distribution/) with the email service providers before they display your dynamic content to their users.
+As with [email markup](#email-markup), you have to [register yourself as a sender](https://amp.dev/documentation/guides-and-tutorials/start/email_sender_distribution/) with the mailbox providers before they display your dynamic content to their users.
 AMP messages must be [authenticated](#domain-authentication) and must contain an ordinary [HTML or plaintext version](#multipart-messages) of the same content, which is displayed when the mail client is offline or